 Hard Credit Inquiry

-You’ll likely only face a small drop in points with one or two hard inquiries.
-This won’t significantly affect your score.
-However, multiple hard inquiries in a year may have a more substantial impact.
+You’ll likely only face a slight drop in points with one or two hard inquiries, which won’t significantly affect your score.
+But multiple hard inquiries in a year may have a more substantial impact.

 Soft Credit Inquiry

-A soft inquiry is a little laxer compared to a hard credit inquiry.
-It only occurs when your lender provides you with a rate quote.
+A soft inquiry occurs when your lender provides you with a rate quote.
 If you ever applied for a credit card or received preapproval for a credit card in the mail, that was the result of a soft inquiry.
 Soft inquiries don't impact your score since you aren’t actually applying for new credit.

 The Bottom Line